aryawork-com/metrix/README.md

 ## 📥 Install

 You can download the app via [Releases Page](https://github.com/aryawork-com/metrix/releases).
-The Google Playstore links are comming soon, the listing & apps is under review due to Google's new guidelines.
+The Google Playstore link is comming soon, the listing & apps is under review due to Google's new guidelines.

 ## 🔮 Coming Soon